Village Roadshow: History

 In the 1990s, the company diversified into complementary media and entertainment businesses.
 This included the purchase and development of theme parks, the purchase and integration of the Triple M and Today radio networks to create Austereo, the creation of Roadshow Music, the creation of Village Roadshow Pictures, and the commencement of a co-production deal with Warner Bros.

 Village Roadshow has scaled back its international cinema markets to Australia and Singapore.
 The company merged its Village Roadshow Pictures arm with Concord Music Group to form a Los Angeles-based diversified entertainment division, Village Roadshow Entertainment Group.

 In 2003, the company formed a joint venture, Australian Theatres, with Amalgamated Holdings Limited, owners of Greater Union and several other cinema brands.
 The original founding business, Village Cinemas, is part of the joint venture.

-In 2008, Village Roadshow and Concord Music Group, co-owned by television producer Norman Lear, said they had completed a merger forming a new company to exploit their film and music assets.
-Investors in the new company include Lambert Entertainment and private equity firms Tailwind Capital Partners and Clarity Partners.
-However, on 25 March 2013, Wood Creek Capital led investor group purchased Concord Music Group from Village Roadshow Entertainment Group.
+In 2008, Village Roadshow and Concord Music Group, co-owned by television producer Norman Lear, said they had completed a merger, forming a new company to exploit their film and music assets.
+Investors in the new company included Michael Lambert and private equity firms Tailwind Capital Partners and Clarity Partners.
+Then, on March 25, 2013, a Wood Creek Capital led investor group purchased Concord Music Group from Village Roadshow Entertainment Group.

 In late 2019, company veteran Graham Burke stepped down as CEO and became a non-executive director, with Clark Kirby his successor as CEO.

-In 2020, Village Roadshow was in talks with private equity firm BGH Capital about a takeover offer.
-The offer was lowered after the COVID-19 pandemic closed theme parks and cinemas.
+In early 2020, Village Roadshow entered talks with private equity firm BGH Capital about a take-over.
+The offer was lowered after the COVID-19 pandemic closed theme parks and cinemas, and shareholders voted to accept it in December 2020.
+In 2022, Antenna Group announced that it was to acquire the Greek cinema chains from Village Roadshow Operations.

+In 2023, Village Roadshow renamed their company from Village Roadshow Company Limited to Village Roadshow Pty.
+Limited, due to them no longer being listed on the ASX.